Home Element Metal Sodium

 • A wide quantity of NaOH is used in the paper, pulp, and rayon industries.
 It is also used for the extraction of aluminum.

-• It is largely used in the glass industry, paper industry, in swimming pools for maintenance pH scale.
+• It is largely used in the glass industry, paper industry, in swimming pools for maintenance of pH scale.

 • Sodium carbonate is also used for the production of personal care products like detergents, soaps, and toothpaste.